 Azim Premji Schools

 Azim Premji Schools have been set up in six districts to demonstrate good school level practices at costs and constraints similar to that of rural government schools.
 These schools are not intended to supplant or supplement the government school system in any way – but to help in local capacity building and awareness creation for “quality education”.
-Our schools are operational in the following states (districts): Uttarakhand (Udham Singh Nagar, Uttarkashi), Rajasthan (Tonk, Sirohi), Karnataka (Yadgir, Kalaburagi) and Chattisgarh (Dhamtari).
+Our schools are operational in the following states (districts): Uttarakhand (Udham Singh Nagar, Uttarkashi), Rajasthan (Barmer, Tonk, Sirohi), Karnataka (Bengaluru, Yadgir, Kalaburagi) and Chattisgarh (Dhamtari).
 Visit the Schools page to know more.